 |Alison/Alexandra (Allie) Ford*||Actors/Entertainers||06/07/17||05/07/27|

-*Further details regarding the action taken against Mark Butler (McCrory) and Alison/Alexandra (Allie) Ford can be found on the DfE website.
+*Further details regarding the action taken against Mark Butler (McCrory) and Alison/Alexandra (Allie) Ford can be found on the DfE news release.

 The EAI has produced an information leaflet aimed at agency workers, with translations into eight minority languages.